jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_alarm_paging_filecollision.md

-{% include note.html content="You can configure this alarm to ignore certain values.
-See *Configure an Alarm to Ignore Certain Values* in the online help." %}
+{% include note.html content="You can configure this alarm to ignore certain values." %}